Skip to content Skip to footer navigation

 A simple way to check on the health of your system is to look at the colour of the lights shining on the box on a sunny day, when the system should be busily generating solar power.

 A green light on your inverter means your system is functioning properly.
-A red or orange light during daylight hours means there's a system event or fault
+A red or orange light during daylight hours usually means there's a system event or fault.

 A simple way to check on the health of your system is to look at the colour of the lights shining on the box on a sunny day

-In the event of a red or orange flashing flight, look for an error code on the display.
+In the event of a red or orange light, or anything that looks different than usual, look for an error code on the inverter's display.
 Alternatively, you may be able to go to the inverter's user interface via a web portal for an indication of the cause.

 "If there's an error message on the inverter, call the installer," he advises.